krossmanzs/Learn-Android-Kotlin/documentation/Design_Patterns/README.md

 other developers already faced and prevent you from reinventing the wheel by showing you proven ways to solve those problems.

+## Benefits
+1. Design Patterns use object-oriented concepts such as decomposition, inheritance, and polymorphism.
+2. They can improve the re-usability and extensibility of Android apps.
+It means you do not need to write the same code again at various places, and also you can able to add other features to your app much more easier than general coding.
+Therefore, Design Patterns can increase speed in application development in Android.
+3. They can make your codes cleaner by decoupling the code.
+In addition, Design Patterns can enhance the understanding of codes in Android apps.
+4. Design Patterns are proved and testified solutions because they have been build upon the knowledge and experience of expert application developers.
+5. They make communication between developers more efficiently. _[source](https://medium.com/kayvan-kaseb/builder-design-pattern-in-android-a38dccb75485)_

 There are so many pattern:
 ### Creational Patterns
 * Builder